Stark Industries: Stark Industries/International

-The sixth company owned/run by/founded by Tony Stark and was set up after the closure of Stark Solutions.
+The sixth company owned/run by/founded by Tony Stark and was created after the closure of Stark Solutions.
 After the events of "The Five Nightmares" and "World Most Wanted" story arcs, Stark Industries went bankrupt and eventually closed down.
 It was also known as Stark International, both names formerly used in previous incarnations of the company.
-Its logo being the same as the S.I.
+Its logo is the same as the S.I.
 Logo in the Iron Man film series.